Create a Template helper to display the createdOn date in a specific time zone

 Test the template helper

-Go to the OMS web app, and refresh the order list page.
+Go to the OMS web app, and refresh the list page.
 The tested columns are now displayed: